Cheraman Perumal Nayanar: The legend of the Cheraman Perumal

 The Cheraman Perumal (a title, meaning "the Chera ruler"), according to tradition, was born into the royal family of "Malai-nadu", whose capital was "Kodunkolur or Makotai by the Ocean".
 When the reigning king, "Chenkor Poraiyan", abdicated the throne, his ministers persuaded the young Cheraman — also known as "Perumakkotaiyar" or "Kalarirrarivar" ("the One who knows [all] Languages") — to assume the responsibilities of the kingdom.
-At the time, the prince was meditating at Tiruvanchaikkalam and had to be convinced with great difficulty to accept the crown.
+At the time, the prince was meditating at the Tiruvanchaikkalam Temple and had to be persuaded by the ministers, with great difficulty, to accept the crown.

-In due course, Cheraman Perumal learned of the lyricist Sundarar through a vision of the Nataraja of Chidambaram.
+In due course, the Cheraman Perumal learned of the lyricist Sundarar through a vision of the Nataraja of Chidambaram.
 Sundarar, a devoted follower of Lord Shiva, was singing at the Chidambaram Temple, and the king wished to meet him and pay homage.
 Accordingly, he left his capital and, after travelling through the Kongu country, eventually arrived at Chidambaram.
 He then continued to Tiruvarur, where he met Sundarar in person.

 Over time, the two became close companions and embarked on a long pilgrimage across south India.
 Their journey included visits to Kirvelur, Nagaikkaronam, Tirumaraikkadu, Palanam, Agastyanpalli, Kulagar-Kodikkoyil, Tirupattur, Madurai, Tiruppuvanam, Tiruvappanur, Tiruvedagam, Tirupparangunram, Kurralam, Kurumbala, Tirunelveli, Ramesvaram, Tiruchchuliyal, Kanapper, Tiruppunavayil, Patalesvaram, Tirukkandiyur, and Tiruvaiyyaru.

-Years later, Sundarar visited his fellow devotee, Cheraman Perumal, in Kodunkolur and remained in the city as a royal guest for some time.
+Years later, Sundarar visited his fellow devotee, the Cheraman Perumal, in Kodunkolur and remained in the city as a royal guest for some time.
 One day, messengers from Lord Shiva arrived at Tiruvanchaikkalam to inform Sundarar that it was time for him to return to Mount Kailasa.
-Sundarar ascended to Kailasa on a white elephant, with Cheraman Perumal following him on horseback.
+Sundarar ascended to Kailasa on a white elephant, with the Cheraman Perumal following him on horseback.